-On September 5, 2023, the Rockport City Council approved new water and wastewater utility rates that disproportionately impacted out-of-city ratepayers as can be seen in the table below (note: this table shows rates for the 3/4-inch tap size only).
+On September 5, 2023, the Rockport City Council approved new water and wastewater utility rates that disproportionately impacted out-of-city ratepayers as can be seen in the table below (note: this table shows rates for a 3/4-inch tap size).

 During the August 3rd budget workshop, city staff and city council members demonstrated a clear willingness to have out-of-city ratepayers subsidize the in-city rates.
 Their disdain for out-of-city ratepayers was best demonstrated by the city manager’s statement “if you want to pay 50% less, I got an annexation form for you” and the laughter by staff and city council members that followed.